Bosonic and fermionic mutual information of N-partite systems in dilaton black hole background: Introduction

 The paper is organized as follows.
 In Sec.II, we discuss the quantization of both free bosonic and fermionic fields in the background of the GHS dilaton black hole.
 In Sec.III, we study bosonic and fermionic mutual information of N-partite GHZ and W states in the dilaton black hole.
-Finally, Sec.IV summarizes our main results and discusses their implications.
+Finally, Sec.IV summarizes our main results.